vinaysudani/vinaysudani/README.md

 Hello, I am a self-taught web developer and full-time freelancer.
 I have been developing web applications and APIs for the last 4+ years with the following tools & technologies.

-PHP, Codeignitor, Laravel, Node.js, Express.js, Mysql, MongoDB, Javascript, Jquery, Vue.js, Bootstrap, Git.
+PHP, CodeIgniter, Laravel, Node.js, Express.js, Mysql, MongoDB, Javascript, Jquery, Vue.js, Bootstrap, Git.

 Currently mostly focusing on backend development with Node.js and Node-RED development. so if you are either looking for a Node.js or Node-RED developer, drop me a message.